PedroMAlves/Chat_Server_Client/README.md

 OP privileges are granted with a specific password set during server init (actually an argument to run the server).
 OP can kick, mute or apply funny modes to specified user.

+Package Client is meant to be distributed as a stand alone app used to access the server.
+If you need the .jar file just contact me.

+Have fun.
+I did coding it!